WRTeam-in/eshop-multi-doc/docs/flutter/flutter-how-to-manage-preferred-delivery-date-time.md

 title: How to manage preferred delivery date/time
 ---

-1. Go to Admin Panel > System Settings > Delivery Time Slot
+1. Go to Admin Panel > System Settings > Time Slot

 2. Here you can manage delivery time slots